Krenar123/pokemon_api/README.md

 ## Synopsis

-**PokemonAPI** it is a restful api, implemented an external api "Pokemon api" also added some logic on backend for receiving "Pokemons" and "Types" etc...
+**PokemonAPI** it is a REST-api with only two enpoints(you can check them on the bottom of documentation), which has integrated an external api "PokeApi" for fetching(importing) "Pokemons" and "Types".

 ## Contribution